Iproniazid: History

-Although iproniazid was one of the first antidepressants ever marketed, amphetamine (marketed as Benzedrine from 1935, for "mild depression", amid other indications) predates it; and frankincense has been marketed traditionally for millennia for, among other things, altering mood, although it was not until 2012 that one of the components of its smoke was found to have antidepressant effects in mice.
+Although iproniazid was one of the first antidepressants ever marketed, dextroamphetamine (marketed as Benzedrine from 1935, for "mild depression", amid other indications) predates it; and herbs like cannabis and frankincense have been used traditionally for millennia for, among other things, altering mood, although it was not until 2012 that one of the components of frankincense smoke was found to have antidepressant effects in mice.

 Structure and reactivity

 The structure of iproniazid is chemically, in both structure and reactivity, similar to isoniazid.
 Iproniazid is a substituted hydrazine of which the isopropyl hydrazine moiety is essential for the inhibition of monoamine oxidase activity.

 Synthesis

 There are multiple routes to synthesize iproniazid.
 The most common precursor is methyl isonicotinate which formes isonicotinohydrazide when it reacts with hydrazine.
 Isonicotinohydrazide can be converted into iproniazid via different pathways.

 One synthesis pathway involves AcMe which results in the formation of N'-(propan-2-ylidene)isonicotinohydrazide.
 Subsequently, the C=N linkage is selectively hydrogenated in the presence of a platinum catalyst and with water, alcohol or acetic acid as solvent.

 In another pathway isonicotinohydrazide reacts with either 2-bromopropane or 2-chloropropane in an N-isopropyl addition reaction to the hydrazine moiety.
 This directly results in the formation of iproniazid.